Guru-25/SkillRack-Points-Tracker/README.md

-# SkillRack Points Tracker
+# SkillRack Points Tracker and Calculator

-A Simple SkillRack points tracker using React, Express, Node.js, Axios, Cheerio, MongoDB, Mongoose, and deployed on Vercel.
-This project scrapes user data from SkillRack, calculates points, and displays them with a progress bar.
-It also uses js-cookie for managing cookies.
+Track and calculate your SkillRack points effortlessly using this powerful tool built with React, Express, Node.js, Axios, Cheerio, MongoDB, Mongoose, and deployed on Vercel.
+This project is designed to scrape user data from SkillRack, calculate points, and display them with a progress bar.

 ## Tools and Technologies